ralna/GALAHAD/doc/Python/qpb_intro.rst

 The method is described in detail in

   A. R. Conn, N. I. M. Gould, D. Orban and Ph.
-L. Toint, ``A primal-dual trust-region algorithm for minimizing a non-convex function subject to general inequality and linear equality constraints''.
+L. Toint, ''A primal-dual trust-region algorithm for minimizing a non-convex function subject to general inequality and linear equality constraints''.
   *Mathematical Programming* **87**  (1999) 215-249.